-The EPC9051 amplifier board is easy to set up to evaluate the performance of the eGaN FET in a class-E amplifier application.
+The EPC9052 amplifier board is easy to set up to evaluate the performance of the eGaN FET in a class-E amplifier application.
 Once the design of the passive components has been completed and installed, then the board can be powered up and tested.

 1. Make sure the entire system is fully assembled prior to making electrical connections including an applicable load.
 2. With power off, connect the main input power supply bus to J62 as shown in figure 5.
 Note the polarity of the supply connector.
 Set the voltage to 0 V. 3.
 With power off, connect the logic input power supply bus to J90 as shown in figure 5.
 Note the polarity of the supply connector.
 Set the voltage to between 7 V and 12 V. 4.
 Make sure all instrumentation is connected to the system.
 This includes the external oscillator to control the circuit.
 5. Turn on the logic supply voltage.
 6. Turn on the main supply voltage and increase to the desired value.
 Note operating conditions and in particular the thermal performance and voltage of the FETs to prevent over-temperature and over-voltage failure.
-7. For shutdown, please follow steps in the reverse order.
+7. Once operation has been confirmed, observe the device voltage, efficiency and other parameters on both the amplifier and device boards.
+8. For shutdown, please follow steps in the reverse order.

 NOTE.
 When measuring the high frequency content switch-node, care must be taken to avoid long ground leads.
-An oscilloscope probe connection (preferred method) has been built into the board to simplify the measurement of the Drain-Source Voltage (shown in figure 5 and figure 6).
+An oscilloscope probe connection (preferred method) has been built into the board to simplify the measurement of the Drain-Source Voltage (shown in figure 5).
 The choice of oscilloscope probe needs to consider tip capacitance where this will appear in parallel with the shunt capacitance thereby altering the operating point of the amplifier.